-A relatively large number of people in Woodside telecommute to their jobs.
-Overall, about 13.12% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.75% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

+Woodside is a somewhat ethnically-diverse town.
 The people who call Woodside home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Woodside residents report their race to be White, followed by Asian.
-Important ancestries of people in Woodside include German, English, Irish, and Swedish.
+Important ancestries of people in Woodside include English, Irish, Italian, and European.

 The most common language spoken in Woodside is English.
-Other important languages spoken here include Spanish and Portuguese.
+Other important languages spoken here include Spanish and German.